Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah, cool.

-That's gone with the win, mate.
+That's gone with the wind, mate.

 Fuck.

-about classic movies so I don't have to watch them?
+Hey, could you do a new podcast about classic movies so I don't have to watch them?

 Yeah.

-Yeah, good one.
+A good one.

-And so he went to Casablanca.
+And so, yeah, he went to Casablanca.

-He later went to Sicily where he was a division runner for the third infantry.
+he later went to Sicily where he was a division runner for the third infantry.

 And although he'd struggled to get into the military and provide and prove himself,

-already began to prove himself to be a more than capable soldier and an excellent marksman
+Ordy began to prove himself to be a more than capable soldier and an excellent marksman

-and already responded with the Thompson's sub-machine gun
+and Audi responded with the Thompson sub-machine gun killing five German soldiers.

 Five.

-that just have like the huge round barrel
+You know those machine guns that just have like the huge round barrel on the front of them?

 But, you know, he killed five people.
-Like one of those old-school Tommy guns?

 Yeah.